Skip to main content

 Brookland, Washington DC · Washington DC

-Brookland DC hard money for family-buyer flips near Catholic University — lower basis than Capitol Hill, 90% LTC.
+Brookland DC hard money for family-buyer row flips near Catholic University and Metro — lower basis than Capitol Hill, 90% LTC.
 Jaken Finance Group.

 Brookland is Catholic University adjacency, Brookland-CUA Metro, and Michigan Avenue rowhouses at lower basis than Capitol Hill — the corridor where family buyers want detached-feel row life without premium Hill pricing.
 Hard money loans in Brookland fund value-add rows for owner-occupant flip exits and selective two-unit holds.